wrkzcoin/wrkzcoin/MINING.md

 # Solo mining

+> A shorter, cross-linked version of this page is published at
+> <https://docs.wrkz.work/guides/solo-mining/>.
+This file stays the long form.

 `Wrkzd` can hand work straight to a mining program, so solo mining needs no pool and no bridge.
 Start the node with a stratum port and point a miner at it.